 Our undergraduate legal assistants are selected from applicants each fall and spring semester.
 They work up to 34.5 hours per week and receive 12 academic credits for their work.
 Legal assistants play a vital role at the Student Legal Services Office.
-Each legal assistant works under the direct supervision of a professional staff member, and has responsibilities ranging from:
+Each legal assistant works under the direct supervision of a professional staff member and the SLSO attorneys, and has responsibilities ranging from:

 - maintaining case files;